Elder Care Criteria and Senior Living Admissions

 • Intermittent/occasional skilled nursing care

-• A doctor certifies that you are homebound
+• You are homebound

 When receiving home health benefits, you may: